SukkoPera/arduino-soft-mcp23017/README.md

-# MCP23017
+# Soft MCP23017 for Arduino
 [![License](https://img.shields.io/badge/license-MIT%20License-blue.svg)](http://doge.mit-license.org)

-This library provides full control over the Microchip's [MCP23017](https://www.microchip.com/wwwproducts/en/MCP23017), including interrupt support, via software i2c.
+This library provides full control over the Microchip's [MCP23017](https://www.microchip.com/wwwproducts/en/MCP23017), including interrupt support, via **software** i2c.

-The software i2c implementation used is *FastI2cMaster*, contained in the [DigitalIO library by greiman](https://github.com/greiman/DigitalIO), which achieves 400 khZ i2c communication on any pins of a 16 MHz Arduino (!).
+The software i2c implementation used is *FastI2cMaster*, contained in the [DigitalIO library by greiman](https://github.com/greiman/DigitalIO), which achieves 400 kHz i2c communication on any pins of a 16 MHz Arduino (!).

 This library is based on v2.0.0 of [blemasle's library](https://github.com/blemasle/arduino-mcp23017).